SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 Support may be given through one or a combination of the following strategies:

-- One to one or small group withdrawal working on structured and targeted programmes:
+- One to one or small group teaching working on structured and targeted programmes:

-- In Year 7, students who score below 95 in Literacy skills (Yr 6 SATS) study Achievement First instead of learning an additional Language, English, Geography and History.
-This is a skills-based, integrated curriculum which aims to maximise the progress of students, enabling them to catch up with their peers.
+- In Year 7, students who score significantly below national expectations in Literacy skills (Yr 6 SATS) study Achievement First instead of learning English, Geography and History.
+They also spend less time studying languages.
+Achievement First is a skills-based, integrated curriculum which aims to maximise the progress of students, enabling them to catch up with their peers.
 Small group literacy interventions are incorporated into these lessons.

-- In Year 7, students who score below 95 in Maths skills (Yr 6 SATS) study Score 100 instead of Technology and Maths.
-This is an intensive numeracy based curriculum designed to enable the students to master the numeracy skills that underpin secondary school maths and help the students catch up with their peers.
+- In Year 7, students who score significantly below national expectations in Maths skills (Yr 6 SATS) have additional maths lessons instead of Computer Studies.
+The support curriculum is an intensive numeracy based curriculum designed to enable the students to master the numeracy skills that underpin secondary school maths and help the students catch up with their peers.

 - In Year 8 a small number of students continue to study Achievement First instead of learning English and an additional language.

-- In Year 9, some students study additional literacy and study skills and one language instead of learning two additional languages.
+- In Year 9, some students study additional literacy and study skills instead of learning two additional languages.

-- At KS4 identified students have literacy, coursework and study support either instead of a GCSE option or during registration time.
+- A small number of identified students have literacy, coursework and study support either instead of a GCSE option or during registration time.

-- In-class support is provided for students with Statements or Education, Health and Care Plans (EHCPs) who are supported according to specific need in order to gain access to the curriculum.
-The support teacher does however lend support to all as required within the particular teaching group.
+- In-class support is provided for students with Education, Health and Care Plans (EHCPs) who are supported according to specific need in order to gain access to the curriculum.
+The support Teaching Assistant does however lend support to all as required within the particular teaching group.

-- Faculties provide suitably adapted curriculum. (eg. KS4 – BTech and Entry Level Courses).
+- Faculties provide suitably adapted curriculum. (eg. BTech and Entry Level

-- Adapted timetable, particularly at KS4, where a student may be disapplied from a particular subject, in order to give more attention to other subjects or work on Basic Skills or pursue vocational alternatives.
+- Adapted timetable, where a student may be disapplied from a particular subject, in order to give more attention to other subjects or work on Basic Skills.

 - Invited attendance at a lunch time support club taking part in a variety of activities to improve reading skills and or social skills in the widest possible definition.